-Year К-3 4-6
+Year K-3 4-6

+2012-13 0 16

+2013-14 1 21

 2014-15 0 7

 2015-16 0 7

 2016-17 0 10

-2017-18 0 9

-2018-19 0 9

 Orange County school districts continue to support one another and offer alternative placement options whenever possible, taking students who were expelled for non-mandatory expellable offenses especially in larger districts with community day school options or special classrooms on their sites.
-School districts are also expanding interventions through a Multi-Tiered System of Support framework with evidence-based programs such as Positive Behavior Intervention and Supports, Restorative Practice, Mindfulness Practice, Trauma-Informed Care Perspective and Resources, and Social and Emotional Learning resulting in reduction of expulsions at the elementary grade level.
-In addition, the tiered interventions, and strategies of the Student Attendance Review Team (SART) and Student Attendance Review Board (SARB) processes are being implemented as preventative/early warning measures to reduce the number of suspensions and expulsion through a strength-based approach focusing on students' behavior (academic, attendance, social-emotional) challenges and family support.
+School districts are also expanding interventions through a Multi-Tiered System of Support framework with evidence based programs such as Positive Behavior Intervention and Supports, Restorative Practice, and Mindfulness Practice and Social and Emotional Learning resulting in reduction of expulsions at the elementary grade level.